 Maybe I reacted positively because, on this occasion, we were really being invited to sit quietly and listen.
 Far too often these days music is part of a background soundtrack, played but not listened to.
 In the department store, or the café; the busker on the street who gets paid money as a substitute for listening rather than a reward for playing; the pianist in the hotel lounge who has 100 ways of playing tunes from Lloyd Webber musicals but who never really has an audience.
 But music, I think, is a form of cultural language and really needs to be listened to.
 It is not wallpaper that softens the background.

 Anyway, I approached the lecturer afterwards and said I appreciated the Schubert piece, and he told me he does this at the beginning of most lectures he delivers to students.
 He said it puts them in the mood for listening and engaging with his subject.
 It’s an interesting approach.
-He may be right.Explore posts in the same categories: music comment below, or link to this permanent URL from your own site.
+He may be right.music comment below, or link to this permanent URL from your own site.